cssgunc/breast-cancer-hub/README.md

 #### Submit a Pull Request
 1. Navigate to the [repository page](https://github.com/cssgunc/catch).
-2. Click the **master** branch button and navigate to the branch you worked on.
+2. Click the **stage** branch button and navigate to the branch you worked on.
 3. Click the **Contribute** button
 4. Click **Open Pull Request**
 5. Click write a description of your changes